kiwakiwaa/monokakido-to-yomitan/README.md

 3. Converting the content to Yomitan's format
 4. Packaging everything into a zip that Yomitan can import

-Each dictionary type has its own specialized parser that handles the unique structure and features of that dictionary.
+Each dictionary type has its own specialised parser that handles the unique structure and features of that dictionary.

 ## Adding a New Dictionary